 The initial election shall be held no later than six months after the date of the entry into force of this Convention.
 The term of six of the members elected at the first election shall expire at the end of two years; immediately after the first election, the names of these six members shall be chosen by lot by the chairperson of the meeting referred to in this article.

-If a member of the Committee dies or resigns or for any other cause can no longer perform his Committee duties, the State Party which nominated him or her shall appoint another expert from among its nationals to serve for the remainder of his or her term, subject to the approval of the majority of the States Parties.
+If a member of the Committee dies or resigns or for any other cause can no longer perform his Committee duties, the Bureau of the Conference of the Parties shall appoint another expert from among those nominated for the preceding session of the Conference of the Parties to serve for the remainder of his or her term, subject to the approval of the majority of the States Parties.

 The Committee shall establish its own rules of procedure and elect its officers for a term of two years.
 They may be re-elected.